-I’m sure you’ve noticed how, sometimes, Google (or Bing, at that) ranks a different page than you’ve intended for the optimized keyword.
-The actual preferred landing page might still rank, however, it’s that different page that achieves a higher position.
+I’m sure you’ve noticed how Google (or Bing, at that) sometimes ranks a different page than you intended for the optimized keyword.
+The actual preferred landing page might still rank, but it’s that different URL that achieves a higher position.

-Unfortunately, with most keyword rank trackers monitoring for the first domain result in SERPs, tracking where your preferred pages rank proves almost impossible.
+Unfortunately, with most keyword rank trackers monitoring for the first domain result in SERPs, tracking where your preferred pages rank is almost impossible.

 Not with Rank Intelligence, though.

-The tool allows you to map a preferred landing page to a keyword, and track its rankings separately from the main ranking report.
+The rank tracking tool allows you to map a preferred landing page to a keyword, and track keyword rankings separately from the main ranking report.

 #6.
 Group Together Keywords and Pages

 One of the biggest challenges with working on an enterprise site is the incredible amount of pages to manage.
 In a typical enterprise organization, an SEO could easily be working on thousands of content assets — maybe even more.

-So, how do you make sense of it all and track rankings?
+So, how do you make sense of it all and track keyword rankings?

 Short answer: group page and keywords together.
 In seoClarity, you can use tags to mark specific content types and other aspects of your site.

 Tags are a versatile option that you can use whichever way you want.